Harnessing the Power of Semantic Search

 Using Technology to Meld Information

-Monster’s subject-matter experts encode knowledge from many professional fields, Rennison adds.
-They define a concept, find all the ways of referring to that concept, and determine where the concept fits in the “semantic space” of industries and occupations.
+Monster’s subject-matter experts encode knowledge from many professional fields to find all the ways of referring to that concept, and determine where the concept fits in the “semantic space” of industries and occupations.

 Here’s one such example: because advertising is a form of marketing communications, a resume with advertising copywriter in its Job Experience section can be presumed to belong to a candidate who has some marketing experience.

-“Unless you have the right technology, making all of this come together is exceptionally difficult and fraught with problems,” says Rennison.
+Without the right technology, making all of this come together is exceptionally difficult and fraught with problems.

 For instance, parsing errors can cause some words to be misinterpreted because their context is misconstrued.
 If a CPA’s resume states that she is marketing herself as a forensic accountant, the resume search engine should not classify her as a marketing professional.
 Sophisticated semantic search will analyze where in the resume marketing appears and interpret the word in that context.